goatshriek/stumpless/docs/examples/basic/README.md

 # Basic Usage

-Stumpless is designed to make very basic usage as easy as possible, while still allowing more complex usage to be added later.
-The most basic usage is the `stumpless` function, which simply takes a format string and any optional substitutions and sends these to the last opened target.
+Stumpless is designed to make basic usage as easy as possible, while still allowing use of more complex features.
+The most basic usage is the `stump` function, which simply takes a format string and any optional substitutions and sends these to the last opened target.
 This means that you can start logging to a file with just two calls:

 ```c
 file_target = stumpless_open_file_target( "example.log" );